MisturaDev/Multi-App/README.md

 ## Project Background

-This project was completed as part of Bincom Dev Center assignment to demonstrate practical skills in:
+This project was completed as part of **Bincom Dev Center** training to demonstrate practical skills in:
 - Mobile app development with Cordova
 - Front-end development (HTML, CSS, JavaScript)
 - Building responsive and structured user interfaces